Rachnerd/graphql-dataloader-poc/README.md

 Server concerns:

 - A client can send multiple queries in one request.
-- Queries (within the same request) can contain parts of a resource split over multiple queries which leads to unnecessary grpc calls.
+- Queries (within the same request) can contain overlapping resources which results in more service calls than needed.

 ### Naive server implementation.